akmrw/pokepicker/README.md

 The whole app is based on HTML, CSS and JavaScript for frontend.<br/>
 Node.js and SQLite is used for backend and database functionality.<br/>
-ESbuild is used for building the iOS app.
+Capacitor and ESbuild is used for building the iOS app.

 ### How to build and simulate app: